Malik526/Malik526.github.io/project4.md

 ## UI Design
-This program utilizes creating a search tree in main and running the functions from binarytree.cpp
+In this program the user will have to create a search tree and in main and enter an integer into the function andd run the functions from bianrytree.cpp in main.

 ![screenshot](images/Input.png)
 Fig 1.
 The launch screen